Turbo Takeaways

 Debt Consolidation

 Another option, if you have a clean credit profile, is to apply for a 0% APR balance transfer credit card.
-If you manage to pay off your entire balance within the initial zero-interest promotional timeframe, you can avoid paying interest and save yourself the high-rate interest charges you may currently be paying on your credit cards and unsecured debts.
+If you manage to pay off your entire balance within the initial zero-interest promotional timeframe, you can avoid paying interest.
+This can help you save money on the high-rate interest charges you may currently be paying on your credit cards and unsecured debts.

 Debt Settlement